 Crotons stay much smaller indoors than they do outdoors.
 Indoor crotons are slow-growing and typically max out at two to five feet tall.

-What to Do Before Planting Crotons
+What to Do Before Planting

-Before you add a croton plant to your home, take a look around to find the best place for it.
+Before you add a Croton plant to your home, take a look around to find the best place for it.
 Crotons don’t like to be moved, so try to find a great location right off the bat.

 You should also make sure your croton has room to grow.
 While these plants grow slowly, you should place them in an area where they have a few feet to expand upwards.